Dublin classes resumed at 3:30 p.m., following a power outage. More

 Student Employee III - $10.00 per hour

-Substantial work experience and education may be required.
-Duties largely completed with complete autonomy.
+Work experience, education, or skill may be required.
+Duties largely completed with autonomy.
 Student responsible for high level decision making and interpretation of situations, policy, and department procedures.
 May oversee Student Employee I and II's.

 International students are permitted to work part-time on the premises of Columbus State's campus and are welcome to apply for any student employment position as long as it does not require Federal Work Study eligibility.
 International students per visa requirements must be enrolled full-time (12 credits hours or more) and are limited to no more than 20 hours per week.
-For a full overview of eligibility requirements for employment as an international student click here or visit Student Employment Services in Nestor Hall 113.
+For a full overview of eligibility requirements for employment as an international student visit International Enrollment Services in Madison Hall.